Recently I caught up with a personal trainer friend, who has recently been getting some great results with clients who are powerlifters.

 I have to admit when my friend had taken the time to give me something, not following it through made me feel bad.

-But I learnt an important lesson, to find something that fits you and that doesn’t necessarily mean you’ll find the perfect workout program on the Internet.
+But I learnt an important lesson, to find something that fits you, doesn’t necessarily mean you’ll find the perfect workout program on the Internet.

 Finding a program that fits you

 Was the program my friend gave me bad?

 Not at all, but it was bad for me, as it wasn’t suitable for my lifestyle.

 Therefore, when considering a program my advice is find something that works for you, that means taking into consideration: